edmyrbatiancila/marketplace/README.md

 - Users can add/edit/delete the items he/she owns.
 - Users can search for items.
 - Users can filter items by category.

+## What are struggle encounter along the way?

+- There is/are a bug that encounter need to fix one by one.

+- There is/are a feature that need to implement.